Real Estate License Defense Attorneys

 - Discipline against other licenses, such as an insurance license or notary commission.

 - Discipline by other financial regulators, such as FINRA or the SEC.

-Adverse History Disclosures on BRE License Applications, Mandated Disclosures on Form RE 238 and Voluntary Completion of Forms RE515 and RE515D
+Adverse History Disclosures on DRE License Applications, Mandated Disclosures on Form RE 238 and Voluntary Completion of Forms RE515 and RE515D

 We also aid real estate brokers and salespersons in the license application process.
 Issues that give rise to problems in physician license applications include criminal convictions or a prior history of discipline with another licensing board or other California licensing agency.
-Adverse actions such as convictions and other license discipline may be subject to mandated reporting by BRE on form RE 238.
+Adverse actions such as criminal convictions, felony charges and other license discipline may be subject to mandated reporting by DRE on form RE 238.
 BRE special investigators and analysts may request information on forms RE 515 and RE 515D.

-Expertise in all Aspect of BRE License and Regulatory Issues
+Expertise in all Aspect of DRE License and Regulatory Issues

 Ray & Bishop provides legal representation for Real estate brokers and Salespersons in any regulatory agency contact with the potential for an adverse outcome, including:

 - Broker Office Audits